eisental/RedstoneChips/howto.md

 	- `/rcsel break` Deactivate every active circuit in the cuboid.
 	- `/rcsel destroy` Deactivates and removes blocks of every active circuit in the cuboid.
 	- `/rcsel reset` Reset every active circuit in the cuboid.
-- `/rcchannels` Prints a list of currently used wireless broadcast channels.
-Use `/rcchannels <channel name>` to get more info about a specific channel.
-- `/rcinfo` Prints a lot of useful information about a chip.
-Point at a block of the chip you wish to get info about or use the chip's id number as an argument.
-- `/rchelp` Prints a list or description of all RedstoneChips commands.
-Use `/rchelp <command name>` to get help about a specific command.
-- `/rcsave` Saves all circuit data to file.
-Should not be used unless there's a problem with the automatic data save.
-Can only be used by ops.
-- `/rcload` Reloads circuit data from file.
-Will reset any changes since last save.
-Can only be used by ops.

 Chip detection scanning rules (for the advanced RC user...)